How To Conduct A Reasonable Accommodation Discussion

-Do too little and you will have trouble, but how much is enough˜ How do you even start the conversation˜ Throw in an uncooperative employee, a nosy manager, and a complicated impairment and you can actually create trouble beyond your wildest dreams that a simple structured conversation may have averted.
+Do too little and you will have trouble, but how much is enough?
+How do you even start the conversation?
+Throw in an uncooperative employee, a poor approach from management, and a complicated impairment and you can actually create trouble beyond your wildest dreams that a simple conversation may have averted.

 This training session will help you develop a process to handle ADA requests respectfully, efficiently, discretely and expeditiously.
 Specifically, you will learn:

 - How the ADA Amendments Act changed how HR handles reasonable accommodation requests

 - How much medical information should you gather, if any?